No products in the cart

 Established early in 1994, Murray McDavid has quickly become a leading Scotch whisky bottler.
 One of the first to start using a variety of interesting casks in the Art of Maturation to produce Inspired Scotch Whisky.

 Murray McDavid was established by London wine merchants Mark Reynier, Simon Coughlin and Springbank Distillery’s Gordon Wright.
 They quickly gained a reputation for maturing whisky in interesting casks, especially in fine wine casks.

 In 2012, spirits giant Remy Cointreau purchased Bruichladdich Distillery and Murray McDavid.
 Later, Murray McDavid was sold to its current owners, leading Scotch whisky broker, Aceo Ltd.

 THE MURRAY McDAVID

-As a proud partner of the Spirit of Speyside events with nights to remember, where over 100 guests joined us for a cèilidh on the lawn at Parkmore, overlooking the beautiful distillery – a belly full of food, lively traditional fiddle band accompanied by some very spirited dancing from our guest and of course an array of fine drams were enjoyed by many.
+Past activity includes closing previous Spirit of Speyside events with nights to remember, where over 100 guests have joined us for a cèilidh on the lawn at Parkmore, overlooking the beautiful distillery – a belly full of food, a lively traditional fiddle band accompanied by some very spirited dancing from our guests and of course an array of fine drams were enjoyed by many.